wisniewski94/llemonstack/README.md

 This allows for multiple LLemonStack projects to be created on the same machine without conflicting with each other.

+See [Adding Services](#adding-services) section below for instructions on adding custom services to a stack.

 <br />

 ## Prerequisites